Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Experiments

+We visually and quantitatively evaluated VRNN-macro-Bi-Mech.
+The averaged observation coefficient (i.e., binary vector $b_{t,k}$) was $4.42 \pm 0.31$ for each player (maximum 11).
+That for dNRI (i.e., relation) was $1.83 \pm 0.07$.
+Fig.~\ref{fig:example}E (at the moment with larger marks in Fig.~\ref{fig:example}B) shows that the defenders observed both near and far players (for the sequences for $b_{t,k}$, see Appendix~I).

+Meanwhile, there was no relation for five defenders inferred by dNRI at the same timestamp (instead, we show the relation for five attackers in Fig.~\ref{fig:example}G).
+Compared with our methods, dNRI extracted fewer relations or observations focusing on a specific person such as in Fig.~\ref{fig:example}G. Quantitatively, the ratio of no relation for each defender is $(65.10 \pm 2.18)\%$, which is too large to analyze defenders' observations (that of no observation in our method is $0\%$).
+Note that since there is no ground truth of human observations or relations, accurate evaluation among methods would be difficult currently.

-{\bf{Evaluation of observation model.}} We visually and quantitatively evaluated our VRNN-macro-Bi-Mech.
-The averaged observation coefficient (i.e., binary vector $b_{t,k}$) was $4.42 \pm 0.31$ for each defender (maximum: 11).
-Figure \ref{fig:example}E (at the moment with larger marks in Figure \ref{fig:example}B) shows that the defenders observed both near players and far players (the sequences for $b_{t,k}$ are shown in Appendix \ref{app:obseq}).
-Quantitatively, we compared the two distances between the subject player and the furthest player observed in our and rule-based models.
-The latter considered the same-order nearest player as the number of players observed in our model, which is a compatible and famous pre-determined rule \cite{Ballerini08}.
-The mean distance from the farthest player in our model was larger than that of the same-order nearest player ($7.56 \pm 1.30$ and $3.39 \pm 0.81$ [m]), indicating that our model reflected far agent information.
-For example, defender \#1 (arrow) in Figures \ref{fig:example}A and B adopted the balanced position between the attacker \#1 and others to help teammates near the ball (black).
-Finally, our model can create a counterfactual example when $b_{t,k}$ is artificially set to a one-hot vector at each moment (only the player highest in $b_{t,k}$) in Figures \ref{fig:example}C and F. For exmaple, like sports beginners, defender \#1 went to the nearest attacker \#1 (ignored the ball).
+Our model, which can predict long-term behaviors and model observations with a large variation (near and far agents for each agent), can analyze real-world multi-agent behaviors.
+For example, defender~1 (arrow) in Figs.~\ref{fig:example}A and B adopted the balanced position between attacker~1 and other attackers to help teammates near the ball (black).
+Our model can also create a counterfactual example when $b_{t,k}$ is artificially set to a one-hot vector at each moment (only the player highest in $b_{t,k}$) in Figs.~\ref{fig:example}C and~F. In this case, like sports beginners, defender~1 went to the nearest attacker (attacker~1), and ignored the ball.
 Our model can analyze such behaviors in real-world agents.
+Additional analysis to compare the distances in observation among our method, dNRI, and a simple rule-based model is described in Appendix~I.